Cry (Michael Jackson song): Music video

-"Cry" was promoted by a music video, or "short film," as Jackson would refer to it.
+"Cry" was promoted by a music video, or "short film", as Jackson would refer to it.
 The video was directed by photographer Nick Brandt, who had previously directed "Earth Song" (1995), "Childhood" (1995) and "Stranger in Moscow" (1996), all of which were featured on Jackson's HIStory: Past, Present and Future, Book I album.
 The video was filmed in six different locations, all were filmed in California.
 People featured in the video included members of a real life gospel group.
 The video begins with dozens of people of different ages, ethnicities and races holding hands.
 Long lines of people were stretched over mountains, across highways, in a forest and on the beach.
 Everyone stands in silence for a majority of the video.
 Following the bridge, everyone begins singing the chorus.
 Towards the final chorus, the group collectively clap their hands along with the song, taking hands once more as the song ends.

 "Cry" is the only Michael Jackson video to be included on an enhanced CD of the single.

-"Cry" was issued as a single against Jackson's original intentions to release "Unbreakable."
-(The same situation applied with the release of "You Rock My World" months prior.)
-Filmed in the weeks after 9/11, Jackson was too nervous to travel to the shoot in northern California.
-When Jackson saw the rough cut of the video, he and the director, Nick Brandt, agreed that the video was stronger without Jackson in it.
-Craig Halstead and Chris Cadman, authors of the book Michael Jackson: The Solo Years, believe that Jackson's absence from the video "did little to promote it."